Papular Xanthoma

 7. Slow Growth: They tend to grow slowly over time.

-8. Potential Discomfort: Larger xanthomas, like tuberous or tendinous xanthomas, may cause discomfort or pain when they press on joints or tendons.
+8. Potential Discomfort: Larger xanthomas, like tuberous or tendinous xanthomas, may cause discomfort or when they press on joints or tendons.

 Now, let’s move on to the diagnostic tests used to identify papular xanthoma.